Dumanga/medical-center-management-system/progress.md

 - Added Tailwind-styled success popup on "Mark as Paid"; requires clicking OK to return to the list (no auto-close) for clearer UX confirmation.
 - Relaxed patient phone validation: any phone format accepted; only required to be non-empty.
 Updated patient modal placeholder.
  - Added country code dropdown to patient create/edit (Tailwind Listbox) defaulting to Sri Lanka (+94); phone stored with selected dial code (e.g., +94XXXXXXXXX).
 No DB changes.
 - Country dropdown now loads full country list and dial codes from Rest Countries API on the client; falls back to Sri Lanka if offline.
+ - Loyalty points: when marking a session as Paid, award points = total/100 rounded to 2dp (stored as cent-points in Int).
+Patients table now shows points with two decimals.